samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 Juggling all the tasks to maintain an open source project can be difficult sometimes.
 Set aside time each week to triage issues and look through the project backlog to prioritize work to be done.
 Choose when to label issues and pull requests as a high priority.
 Realistically, there will always be issues that should be considered a top priority, while you can address the rest later.

 When setting realistic timelines, add an extra few days to your work estimate.
-If you think a new set of features will take a couple of weeks, tack on each week.
-Issues come up all of the time in projects.
+If you think a new set of features will take a couple of weeks, tack on an extra week.
+Issues come up all the time in projects.
 So you want to avoid timeboxing yourself to a very strict deadline when it wasn't realistic in the first place.

 When working with other volunteer contributors, allow extra time to complete the work.
 If they volunteer their time, they may run into other commitments which will delay their availability for you.
 It is crucial to lead with empathy and understanding and not demand that they adhere to a strict deadline like an employee would.

 ## Security Vulnerabilities Handling

-In case security issues arise within your project, your contributors must be aware of the optimal methods for reporting them.
-It would be best to have a policy for reporting security vulnerabilities stored in the `SECURITY.md` file.
+If security issues arise within your project, your contributors must be aware of the optimal methods for reporting them.
+It is best to have a policy for reporting security vulnerabilities stored in the `SECURITY.md` file.
 This file is usually added to the project's root or `.github` directory.
-It would also be good to link to the security file in your README file for easier community access.
+It is also good to link to the security file in your README file for easier community access.

-A lot of maintainers will choose to go with this security policy template:
+Many maintainers will choose to go with this security policy template:

 > GitHub's [Bug Bounty program](https://bounty.github.com) rewards researchers for discovering security vulnerabilities in a number of repositories.
 The full list of projects that are eligible for rewards are [available on our Bug Bounty site](https://bounty.github.com/#scope).
 >